OSVR/OSVR-Docs/Windows-Build-Environment.md

 **Note**: If you're just building a plugin or client application/engine integration/game, you don't actually need to compile this from source - you can (and are encouraged to) use the binary snapshots.
 See <http://osvr.github.io> for downloads.

-## Typical build environment: Visual Studio 2013
+## Typical compiler: Visual Studio 2013
 You can use Express for Windows Desktop, or, if you meet the license criteria, Community.
+No matter which method you choose, you'll need to install jsoncpp and libfunctionality on your own: see <http://wiki.osvr.com/doku.php?id=startingcore>

 ### Method 1: Bare PC
 If you're starting from scratch, you might consider using our [DEV Boxstarter installer](http://access.osvr.com/binary/boxstarter), which uses [Boxstarter][] and [Chocolatey][] to quickly install required dependencies (chiefly OpenCV 2.4.x and Boost for actual library dependencies, as well as CMake) as well as recommended tools (Git, notepad++, etc.) You'll still need to install Visual Studio on your own.